paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 Subsec. (c).
 Pub.
 L. 91–172, § 101(j)(31), inserted cross references to section 6043(b) and 6652(d).

 1958—Subsec. (b)(8).
 Pub.
 L. 85–866 added par.
 (8).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2025, see section 70415(c) of Pub.
+L. 119–21, set out as a note under [section 4968 of this title](./chapter-042-private-foundations-and-certain-other-tax-exempt-organizations.md#section-4968).

 #### Effective Date of 2019 Amendment
 Amendment by section 3101(a) of Pub.
 L. 116–25 applicable to taxable years beginning after July 1, 2019, with certain transitional relief permitted, see section 3101(d) of Pub.
 L. 116–25, set out as a note under [section 527 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-527).